 Learning Event summary

-On which social dimensions would VSS be a challenge to address, and which of these dimensions can VSS make a difference and/or should prioritize?
+– On which economic dimensions would VSS be a challenge to address, and which of these dimensions can VSS make a difference and/or should prioritize?

-What are some of the main knowledge gaps and where do we need more research/ type of research?
+– What are some of the main knowledge gaps and where we need more research/type of research?